dave-ad/Expense-Tracker/README.md

-# Expense-Tracker-App-in-Asp.Net-Core-MVC
+# Expense Tracker App
-This is an Expense Tracker App in Asp.Net Core MVC using SyncFusion Components.
+This is an Expense Tracker App in Asp.Net Web Api and Asp.Net Core MVC using SyncFusion Components.

 This is a complete Asp.Net Core application to demonstrate the building an enterprise application from scratch.

+Discussed Points on Web API:
+Implemented Http Methods of Category & Transaction Status Code Documentation

-Discussed Points :
+Discussed Points on MVC:
 Implemented CRUD Operation of Category & Transaction Grid with Paging & Sorting
 Dashboard with Chart Elements